-Self-propelling yourself on two wheels through Sarajevo is made enjoyable thanks to the fact that in recent years the city got dedicated bike lanes covering almost the entire length of the city.
+Self-propelling yourself on two wheels through Sarajevo is made enjoyable thanks to the dedicated bike lanes, covering almost the entire length of the city.
 The tour is a truly enjoyable cultural experience that enables you to see Sarajevo’s many majestic buildings and monuments in a day’s worth of cycling.

 Further south you will see the famous Latin bridge, where the assassination of archduke Franz Ferdinand took place.
 Pop into the city to see the timeless Sacred Heart Cathedral, Bosnia’s largest Catholic Church.

 After leaving the city centre you can cycle through the refreshing and tree covered Wilson’s promenade and then onto a dedicated cycling track that stretches for almost 8km all the way to Ilidža.
 A great way to end your tour is to cycle to Vrelo Bosne, a serene and beautiful nature park filled with crystal clear lakes and streams that are home to many swans.
 Entry into Vrelo Bosne costs 1 Euro per person.

 This is a truly exhilarating downhill cycle, but it needs to be done at the right time of year and the right time of day to make it truly enjoyable.
 That being said, the entire ride is on well-maintained asphalt and will take you down some amazing adrenaline-filled downhill curves and slopes.

 The road from Sarajevo to Konjic is often filled with a lot of traffic, which is why starting early in the day and riding defensively is a good idea.
 It is also very important to make yourself well visible for other drivers.
 Wearing a brightly coloured and/or reflective clothing is common sense.